svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 # Chapter 2: List processing

 This chapter is all about getting familiar with lists.
-Lists are of course a very important concept to get quite well familiarised with as in Lisp we express our code and data using this construct.
+Lists are of course a very important concept to get quite well familiarized with as in Lisp we express our code and data using this construct.

 In this chapter the programs will start to become slightly larger and